nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 | Interrupt:                            | 1  |
 | Total:                                | 24 |

-The Arduino Mega 2560 Rev3 was analyzed for selection as the main controller and the object sorting and storage controller.
+The Arduino Mega 2560 Rev3 was analyzed for selection as the main low-level controller and the object sorting and storage controller.
 The board has 54 digital pins, 15 of which can be used as PWM outputs, 16 analog inputs, 4 UARTS, and a USB connection.

 The Arduino Mega can integrate ROS, and ROS will definitely be used in this project.
 ROS libraries will be used for hardware abstraction, low-level device control, and package management.

 The Arduino Mega was selected for these two microcontrollers because it has a comfortable cushion for the I/O constraint, and allows us to separate and design the controller system modularly.

 Two microcontrollers are being used so that the design is modular and can be split up in a way that makes sense.
-The controllers are mostly driving motor controllers with PWM and digital outputs, and those actions are not computationally expensive.
+The low-level controllers are mostly driving motor controllers with PWM and digital outputs, and those actions are generally not computationally expensive.

 The object sorting has a color sensor which will send data at $400\ \frac{kbits}{sec}$, and the Arduino Mega, and the clock of the microcontroller is 16 MHz and with the pre-scale set to 128 by default, this means that the digital pins can be sampled at $150\ \frac{k-bits}{sec}$.
 The the 128 pre-scale can be changed, so this can be updated to our requirements.
 Analysis is shown below.